 The Ridge Route seems to get more use these days, but I have inferred from other sources that the other route is (or was) the traditional one.

 The second, sometimes called the "Wash Route" or the "Canyon Route," is slightly shorter and is more rugged, but it can be kept to Class 2.
 You might come across logs and trip reports here and elsewhere describing the route as Class 3 or 4, but that is because those people climbed one or more of the dryfalls along the route instead of finding easier workarounds.

-Head a bit further southwest than you would for the first route (or just strike out cross-country) until you are in a broad wash southeast of the peak and directly east of its south ridge.
+Head a bit further west than you would for the first route (or just strike out cross-country) until you are in a broad wash southeast of the peak and directly east of its south ridge.
 At the first significant fork, bear left.
 At the next one, bear right.
 Continue up the narrowing canyon and ascend to a saddle southeast of the summit and about 800-1000 vertical feet below it.
 Here, the route meets the worn trail of the Ridge Route, and the rest of the way is obvious and steep but technically easy.